driedpampas/guideonline/src/content/blog/updating-a-custom-rom.md

 ### 3. Now run the command `adb sideload custom-rom.zip` (replace *custom-rom.zip* with custom ROM package name).
 For example, I updated Pixel Experience Plus to the latest release:
 ![](https://i.imgur.com/WfOU1Yy.png)

-> You might need to sideload GApps again
+> ℹ️ You might need to sideload GApps again
-{: .prompt-info }

 ### 4. [Optional] If you were using KSU you'll need to reflash it.
 In recovery select `Apply update > Apply from ADB` and run `adb sideload kernelsu.zip`.